seanox/aspect-js/manual/en/markup.md

 </article>
 ```

-Details about syntax and usage are described in the section
+Details about syntax and usage are described in the chapter
 [Expression Language](expression.md).